Global Work Glossary

 What is a payroll audit

-Payroll audit refers to the process of reviewing a company’s payroll system and records to ensure employees are being paid correctly and the company is complying with relevant laws and regulations.
+Payroll audit is to the process of reviewing a company’s payroll system and records.
+This is done to ensure employees are being paid correctly and the company is complying with relevant laws and regulations.

 Comprehensive payroll audits include reviewing payroll tax filings, employee classification, overtime calculations, benefits administration, and other payroll-related processes.
 Whether you own a big or small business, the human resources team should insist on a regular payroll audit within scheduled time frames.